 Wheelchair basketball is played by individuals with varying physical disabilities that precludes them from playing competitive stand up basketball.
 One of the misconceptions of wheelchair basketball is that you must use a chair for everyday mobility to play the sport.
 In fact, many wheelchair basketball athletes are ambulatory.

-Adaptive Sports Ohio offers recreational drop-in opportunities in Wooster, Youngstown, and Cleveland.
-Often, non-disabled family members and friends join in on the fun at our drop-in sessions.
+Adaptive Sports Ohio offers competitive adults, ladies and junior teams in partnership with the Cleveland Cavaliers and recreational drop-in opportunities in Wooster, Youngstown, and Cleveland.
+Often, non-disabled family members and friends join in on the fun at our recreational drop-in sessions.

 We’ve also launched an interscholastic wheelchair basketball league that allows students to play for a school-based team.
 To learn more about our school-based programs, please visit our interscholastic sports page.